kaape/jberet-standalone-example/README.md

 ## References

-Build by using this tutorial article: http://www.mastertheboss.com/batch-api/running-batch-jobs-in-j2se-applications
+Built by using this tutorial article: http://www.mastertheboss.com/batch-api/running-batch-jobs-in-j2se-applications

-Should provide a minimal functional example to help the question answered here: http://stackoverflow.com/questions/25734863/standalone-example-on-jberet-jsr352
+Should provide a minimal functional example to help answer the question here: http://stackoverflow.com/questions/25734863/standalone-example-on-jberet-jsr352